hoc-ppu/lawchecker/README.md

 ## Usage
 There are three entry points.
  - `an_report` creates an added names report.
 Type `an_report --help` in your terminal or comand prompt for help on how to use this.
- - `compare` creates a report detailing the differences between two Amendment paper XML files.
-Type `compare --help` in your terminal or comand prompt for help on how to use this.
+ - `compare_report` creates a report detailing the differences between two Amendment paper XML files.
+Type `compare_report --help` in your terminal or comand prompt for help on how to use this.
  - `startgui` will start a graphical user interface with lets you create both of the above reports.